ayhandev/Big-Code/README.md

 Clone the repository: git clone https://github.com/ayhandev/Big-Code.git Navigate to the project directory: cd code-editor
 Open the index.html file in your preferred web browser.

-License
+# License
-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) License.
+This project is licensed under the  Creative Commons BY-NC-ND 4.0 International.
 This license allows users to use the code editor without restrictions, but they are not permitted to modify or distribute it after making changes.

 # Acknowledgements